dirmeier/sbijax/manuscript+supplement/README.md

 python chpx-appendix.py
 ```

-Calling a Python script creates files in a folder called `fig`.
+Calling a Python script creates files in a folder called `figs`.